Contents:

 After the attack on Pearl Harbor in December 1941, the United States became actively involved in the worldwide battle with nazism during the pivotal period of World War II.
 In order to help the military during the war, Americans were urged to buy war bonds, preserve resources, and contribute to industrial production, which ignited the domestic front for wartime manufacturing.

-Since the military instantly needed materials like copper, nickel, and other metals, minting procedures were to adapt.
+Since the military instantly needed materials like copper, nickel, and other metals, minting procedures had to adapt.
 The US Mint was conscious of resource conservation and the importance of coinage that should have met economic demands (instances released prior to this date, e.g., a 1913 half dollar, were historically coined in 90% silver and 10% copper).

 Wartime Coinage Policies